dcardosomr-cmd/Google_ADS_analysis/README.md

 | USA / Canada | €2,800 | Q1: 1.08 | 0.39 |
 | Brazil | €2,400+ | Every quarter: 0.01 | 0.24 |

 Spain delivers ROAS 2.54 on €592 in spend.
-UK/Ireland delivers ROAS 0.60 on €6,292 — the largest budget allocation in the account going to one of the worst-performing markets.
+UK/Ireland delivers ROAS 0.60 on €6,292, the largest budget allocation in the account going to one of the worst-performing markets.
 Spain is also only targeted in one period of the year despite performing strongly in both Q1 and Q3.
 Brazil has delivered near-zero ROAS across every quarter across all three years with no improvement trend.

 ### Is there any seasonality?

-**Yes — clear and consistent.**
+**Yes, clear and consistent.**

 Two universal peaks appear across all markets every year: